Stochastic Thermodynamics of Social Imitation beyond Energetics: Conclusions and Discussion

-Finally, we have tested some of the thermodynamic features of spontaneous symmetry breaking in the model by considering non-stationary driven processes crossing the critical point.
-In that case a refined version of the second-law inequality [Eq.~\eqref{eq:symmetry-breaking}] can be obtained, reminiscent of information thermodynamic inequalities for feedback control~\cite{Lutz15,Parrondo15}.
+The strong fluctuation theorem for the opinion currents [Eq.~\eqref{eq:Inference}] showed that the effective force $\mu_1-\mu_2$ puts strict constrains on the fluctuations of opinion changes, and provides a route to infer parameters of the model (such as the relative strength of conformity and anti-conformity attitudes) from the observation stochastic events.
+This opens the possibility of confronting the theory with empirical data whenever the changes in the opinions can be resolved at the level of the underlying reactions, for instance by distinguishing changes driven by a herding event from those driven by anti-conformity one.
+Related inference strategies could be explored using the Kullback-Leibler form of the entropy production~\cite{Roldan10,Martinez19}, uncertainty relations~\cite{Seifert19}, or following Refs.~\cite{VdMeer22,Harunari22}.
+We further examined nonequilibrium driven protocols crossing the critical point where a refined second-law inequality holds [Eq.~\eqref{eq:symmetry-breaking}] reminiscent of information-thermodynamic bounds in feedback-controlled systems~\cite{Lutz15,Parrondo15}.
 That result suggests the possibility of designing cycles in the social system phase space with an analogous effect to Maxwell's demon.
 Future works may also investigate hysteretic cycles that cross the first-order phase transition line $\chi_{\rm b}$ in Fig.~\ref{fig:phase diagram}.

-We remark that this is an exploratory work showing that the application of stochastic thermodynamics to the area of sociophysics is plausible even in the absence of any notion of energy, and can lead to fruitful results.
-While we focused here on few cornerstone nonequilibrium equalities and inequalities, we expect that more insights on the dynamical aspects of social system dynamics could be obtained from the application of other recent results in stochastic thermodynamics, such as speed limit theorems~\cite{Shiraishi18,Falasco20,LP22,Vu23a,Vu23b}, and martingale fluctuation relations for entropy production extrema and stopping times~\cite{Neri17,Chetrite18,gambling21,survival22,roldanMartingalesPhysicistsTreatise2023}.
+The scope of the framework presented here is not limited to the binary (opinions $A$ and $B$) well-mixed setting with two reactions.
+We showed that the stochastic thermodynamic structure extends naturally to more general agent-based models with an arbitrary number of opinions or attributes, complex interaction graphs, and featuring phenomena such as aging or zealotry.
+Further directions on which our framework could be generalized include the consideration of evolving networks with a variable number of agents, or heterogeneous agents~\cite{Mendes2025}.
+In that case, the microscopic state becomes $X=(\alpha,G,N)$, including the number of agents $N$ and the graph structure $G$ as dynamical variables.
+The same formal logic might be applied: once a generalized local detailed balance relation is specified for the elementary updates, the corresponding fluctuation theorems and nonequilibrium inequalities would follow.
+Strictly irreversible (unidirectional) transitions that lie outside the standard framework based on microscopic reversibility, would require more advance and specific techniques~\cite{manzanoThermodynamicsComputationsAbsolute2024,Rahav14,Rahav21,Busiello20}.